Back pain in pregnancy

-- move your feet when turning round to avoid twisting your spine
+- move your feet when you turn to avoid twisting your spine

-- wear flat shoes as these allow your weight to be evenly distributed
+- wear flat shoes to evenly distribute your weight

-- try to balance the weight between two bags when carrying shopping
+- try to balance the weight between 2 bags when carrying shopping

-- make sure you get enough rest, particularly later in pregnancy
+- get enough rest, particularly later in pregnancy

-- start in a box position (on all fours) with knees under hips, hands under shoulders, with fingers facing forwards and abdominals lifted to keep your back straight
+- start on all fours (a box position) with knees under hips, hands under shoulders, fingers facing forwards and stomach muscles lifted to keep your back straight

-- pull in your stomach muscles and raise your back up towards the ceiling, curling your trunk and allowing your head to relax gently forward – don't let your elbows lock
+- pull in your stomach muscles and raise your back up towards the ceiling, letting your head and bum relax downwards gently – don't let your elbows lock

 - hold for a few seconds then slowly return to the box position

 - take care not to hollow your back – it should always return to a straight, neutral position